kairosdb/kairosdb/src/docs/telnetapi/Overview.rst

 Data points have a metric name, a value, a timestamp, and a list of one or more tags.
 Tags are named properties that identify the data, such as its type and where it comes from.

-Metric names, tag names and values are case sensitive and can only contain the following characters: alphanumeric characters, period ".", slash "/", dash "-", and underscore "`_`".
+Metric names, tag names and values are case sensitive and can contain any character except spaces and in the case of tags anything except '='.

 If a data point names a metric that does not exist, the metric is created.